Blogs

 And Why More Hours Don't Help

 You can spend eight hours reviewing a full-length and still plateau.
-The real driver isn't time — it's whether each session produces fresh drills and a resurfacing schedule.
+The real driver isn't time.
+It's whether each session produces fresh drills and a resurfacing schedule.
 Here's what review should look like and how long each version takes.

 Why You Keep Missing the Same MCAT Questions

-How to Diagnose Repeat Mistakes — and Actually Make Them Stop
+How to Diagnose Repeat Mistakes, and Actually Make Them Stop

-If your score is stalling, you're usually not making new mistakes — you're repeating old ones in new clothes.
+If your score is stalling, you're usually not making new mistakes; you're repeating old ones in new clothes.
 Here's how to diagnose the actual root cause, train fresh variants, and resurface the weakness on a schedule until the pattern disappears.

 Should You Review MCAT Questions You Got Right?